Objective-Redux/Objective-Redux/README.md

 ## Keep your bundle small
 ### Lots of features, one small package

-Objective-Redux replaces many of the packages you're already using.
+Objective Redux replaces many of the packages you're already using.

 For example, instead of React-Redux + Redux-Injectors + Redux-Toolkit